 The RAKIA international business regime is established by the RAK Offshore Regulations, 2006.
 Incorporation typically takes one day and costs US$950 regardless of share capital or type.
 Annual registration costs US$680.

 Regulations are expected soon to allow the registration of trusts, foundations, collective investment schemes and offshore banking services in the RAKIA offshore zone.

 In 2007, the RAKIA announced that it is to develop a modern complex known as the RAK Financial City, which is intended to become the home of the RAK Investment Authority’s offshore facility.
-Developed on an area of 320,000 square meters, it will include 12 towers ranging from 25 to 65 floors.
+Developed on an area of 320,000 square metres, it will include 12 towers ranging from 25 to 65 floors.
 Three of the towers will have offices, eight will be given over to residential use and the remaining tower will be a hotel.
 The area will have parking facility for over 10,000 cars.
-The project is being developed with an investment of AED3 billion.
+The project is being developed with an investment of Dh3 billion.